Kanbun Uechi: Time in China

-Kanbun received a teaching license from Zhou Zihe in 1904 and in 1906 he opened his own dōjō in Nanjing.
+Kanbun received a teaching licence from Zhou Zihe in 1904 and in 1906 he opened his own dōjō in Nanjing.
 He continued periodic training under Zhou Zihe during the next three years for a total of 13 years.
-After the three years, Kanbun Uechi returned to Okinawa, determined never to teach again because reportedly one of his Chinese students had killed a neighbor with an open-hand technique in a dispute over land irrigation.
+After the three years, Kanbun Uechi returned to Okinawa, determined never to teach again because reportedly one of his Chinese students had killed a neighbour with an open-hand technique in a dispute over land irrigation.

-Return to Okinawa and Travel to the Island of Japan
+Return to Okinawa and travel to mainland Japan

 Uechi returned to Naha, Okinawa in 1909, and he refused to teach martial arts while in Okinawa.
 He soon married, and his first son, Kanei Uechi was born in 1911.
 In 1912, a tea merchant and White Crane Kung Fu master Go Kenki (Wú Xiánguì) who knew him settled in Okinawa.
 As word spread from Go Kenki that Kanbun Uechi was a skilled martial arts teacher, he received requests to teach but refused.